mainwp/mainwp/readme.txt

 * Updated: MainWP WP Admin menu icon

 = 4.2.4 - 5-16-2022 =
-* Fixed: An issue with missing Go to WP Admin icon in the update feedback
+* Fixed: An issue with the missing Go to WP Admin icon in the update feedback
 * Fixed: An issue with rendering plugin and theme details modal
 * Fixed: An issue with editing scheduled posts and pages
 * Fixed: An issue with triggering the sync process by clicking the status icon in the Manage Sites table